gilday/how-to-java-instrumentation/README.markdown

   different port than the host port to which it is bound (this limitation prevents the containerized tests from running in parallel)
 * Investigate migrating to sbt (or gradle)
+* Include HTTP path in the string allocation per request record